 We see a person visit a desk, open a draw and remove items.

-Head of HR was holding a small amount of cash from staff returning from foreign business trips in her pedistal draw.
-A precentage of cash would go missing on a regular basis.
+Head of HR was holding a small amount of cash from staff returning from foreign business trips in her pedestal draw.
+A percentage of cash would go missing on a regular basis.

 The video captured a contractor - cleaning supervisor who had keys and access to all areas.
 Similar items were missing for his other clients sites.